GAO Bid Protest Lawyers

 - Of the sustained protests GAO stated that most of them were due to unreasonable technical evaluation; unreasonable past performance evaluation; unreasonable cost or price evaluation; and flawed selection decision.

-Avoid Costly Legal Mistakes Made in Bid Protests
+Avoid Costly Legal Mistakes Made in GAO Protests

-The federal government already as a leg up when you decide to file a bid protest.
+The federal government already has a leg up when you decide to file a bid protest.
 Why is this?
 Because under administrative law, unless you can show that the contracting Agency abused its discretion or violated procurement law, GAO and courts only look to see whether the agency’s actions were reasonable.
+This standard is used throughout the government contract protest process.

 The standard is not for the Agency to make the best business decision – only a reasonable one.
 Understanding the legal standards; showing where the Agency failed to follow solicitation requirements or violated procurements laws will increase your chances of prevailing in bid protest litigation.
 Your goal is to reach the borders of the 22% sustain rate or to get the Agency to correct any errors without costly litigation.
 At Watson & Associates’ Bid Protest Practice Group, we not only understand what can go wrong, we know how to increase your chances of success.
 Delivering results your business can depend and grow on it.